 Full-time students attend 35-40 hours per week.
 Part-time students attend 30 hours per week.
-The State of California, Board of Barber and Cosmetology requires 1500 clock hours for Barbering program and 400 Clock Hours for Barber Crossover program.

 Students are expected to complete their program within one and one-half times (150%) the length of the program as defined in the catalog.
 For example, a student who enrolls in the Barber program (1500 clock hours) must complete within 56 weeks and a student who enrolls in the Barber Crossover program (400 clock hours) must complete within 15 weeks.
 For determining the maximum time frame, transfer hours from another institution that are accepted toward the student's educational program are counted both as attempted and completed hours.